imlauer/imlauer.github.io/index.md

 Here is a photo of [me](https://miinstagram.github.io/me/mpv-shot0034.jpg).
 ---

 ##### Rule number 1: don't be a sellout.
 Money is fake and you can't buy a country's sovereignty.
 Don't change your way of thinking for money.
+Like Facebook employees who sell their soul to fry on private jets.

 #### Some facts: